Jofou/johaniefournier.com/content/blog/TyT2024W21_VIZ/index.md

   - tidymodels
   - tidytuesday
   - viz
-summary: "This week we're exploring historical emissions data from Carbon Majors.
+summary: "This week we are exploring historical emissions data from Carbon Majors.
 They have complied a database of emissions data going back to 1854.
 In the first and second part I did some EDA and created a spatio-temporal machine learning model.
 In this part, I'm creating an animated vizualisation of the data including the predictions."
 ---

 This is my latest contribution to the [`#TidyTuesday` dataset](https://github.com/rfordatascience/tidytuesday) project, featuring a recent dataset on carbon major emissions.